-What You Need to Know About Signal and Track Switch Repairer
+What Does it Take to Be a Signal and Track Switch Repairer?

-Life As a Signal & Track Switch Repairer
+A Day in the Life of a Signal & Track Switch Repairer

 - Lubricate moving parts on gate-crossing mechanisms and swinging signals.

 - Maintain high tension lines, de-energizing lines for power companies when repairs are requested.